 Film Stars

 Going to the pictures was a popular way to spend an evening.
 The glamour of the film stars was admired and copied by women everywhere.
-And now, colour movies allowed women to see the shades worn by their favourite stars.
+Additionally, movies were now in colour – allowing women to see the shades worn by their favourite film stars.

-Film magazines showed the style of Hollywood stars.
-Similarly, fashion magazines had the latest trends and advice.
+Film magazines such as Photoplay and Modern Screen showed the lives and style of Hollywood stars.
+They also wrote about the latest beauty and fashion trends.

-Eyebrows were shaped, of medium thickness, brushed and gently coloured in.
+Shaped eyebrows were of medium thickness, brushed and gently coloured in.
 Eyeshadow was subtle, finished with a touch of mascara on the lashes.

 Whatever a woman’s background or class, they always made an effort to look groomed with what little they had.